Hudson Valley Family's Bird Found Miles From Home At HS Lacrosse Practice

-A Northern Westchester family had nearly given up hope of ever finding its beloved pet bird when they received a call that the cockatiel had interrupted a local high school team's practice.
+A Northern Westchester woman had nearly given up hope of ever finding her family's beloved pet bird when she received a call that the cockatiel had interrupted a local high school team's practice.

 Katonah resident Jen Lieberman had her pet cockatiel, Stormi, on her shoulder while standing at her front door on Friday, April 1, when the bird suddenly took off into the sky.